NBISweden/ngi-nbis-epigenomics-hands-on/docs/content/tutorials/ONT/ONT_Tutorial.rst

 The default output of dorado is an unaligned BAM, and if alignment is enabled then the BAM contains alignment information too.
 This BAM can then be used to generate a summary of the whole dataset using ``dorado summary`` command.
 This command outputs a tab-separated file with read level sequencing information from the BAM file.

+.. admonition:: Question
+   :class: warning

-.. admonition:: In running dorado basecaller, how would you specify that you want the output file format to be in FASTQ?
+   In running dorado basecaller, how would you specify that you want the output file format to be in FASTQ?

-   :class: dropdown, question
+:raw-html:`<br />`
 :raw-html:`<br />`